remyoudompheng/isogeny_weber/README.md

 It takes a few minutes to recompute polynomials for l < 1000 and about an hour to recompute polynomials for l < 2000.
+A regular multi-core computer can compute all polynomials for l < 5000 in less than a day using parallelism.

 Note that in the case of SEA, the coefficients of Weber modular polynomials have approximately the same size as the base field.